 - Urban social movements and restructuring

-- 'Colonization', racialization and urbanization in post-colonial times
+- 'Colonization', racialization and urbanization

 - Sub/ex/urbanization, territorial relations and regional planning